Perspective | Yes, anti-lynching laws are mostly symbolic. That’s what makes them important.

 But a century later, lynching is still not a federal crime in the United States.
 The nation’s continued failure to reject, in statute, lynching’s specific political and social meaning reflects a stubborn unwillingness to confront its greatest shortcomings.
 That failure is a testament to both the lack of widespread political and public will as well as the creative use of technocratic procedures, such as the filibuster and cloture, to block anti-lynching legislation.

 The first such bill was introduced in 1900 by Rep. George Henry White, a Black Republican from North Carolina who sought to make the racist violence of the sort he witnessed in the Wilmington Coup of 1898 a federal crime.
 The measure was defeated in committee by white segregationists in the Democratic Party.
 In 1922, anti-lynching legislation passed in the House, only to be filibustered in the Senate.
-(Opponents argued that lynchings were a matter for the states to address and even declared lynching a reasonable deterrent for the raping of white women by Black men.)
+(Opponents argued that lynchings were a matter for the states to address and even declared lynching a reasonable deterrent for the raping of White women by Black men.)

 A 1935 effort, hoping to capitalize on the presidency of Franklin D. Roosevelt and the support of first lady Eleanor Roosevelt, ultimately couldn’t get the president’s backing; he feared losing Southern White voters in the 1936 presidential election, and the bill withered in the Senate.
 Even the open casket funeral of 14-year-old Emmett Till in 1955 was not enough to get anti-lynching legislation passed, despite the multiple bills introduced that year and even more in the two years that followed.